 Rsync is a very handy tool should you need to migrate a whole lot of files from one server to another.
-It does also help providing you with a very customizable way of moving files.
-All in all a very good tool for testing, doing a live migration or just moving files around in a server environment.
+It also helps to provide you with a very customizable way of moving files.
+All in all a very good tool for testing, doing a live migration, or just moving files around in a server environment.

-This article presumes you have some knowledge on how to use the terminal / command prompt and the basics of SSH.
+This article presumes you have some knowledge of how to use the terminal/command prompt and the basics of SSH.
 The first thing you need is a place where you want to move files from and too.
 Either doing the push or pull method is up to you.
 Let’s say you want to pull files from another server:

 - Log onto the DESTINATION server